FelipeJAguiar/clusters/README.md

 Font: Author (2023)

 Cards give to us a general analyse of each cluster.

+💡 The “TOP” group is “Cluster 2” are the customers that have a higher level of revenue, purchases and purchase frequency, indicating the most important group for the company.
+Focus on promote retention and rewards would be great for this group and increase customer lifetime value!

-The “TOP” group is “Cluster 2” with the best number for all atributes.
-The groups “Lost A” and “Lost B” represents customers that bought few products, lost contact and not buy for almost a year.
-Group “Rescue” means an opportunity of rescue some costumers that bought often but for a random reason stopped buying.
+💡 The groups “Lost A” and “Lost B” represents customers that bought few products and lost contact for almost a year.
+Bringing this group back, would be hard, expensive and decrease ROI (Return On Investiment).

+💡 Group “Rescue” means an opportunity of rescue some costumers that bought often but for a random reason stopped buying.
 They are a relevant percentage of costumers and have sizable atributes values.
+So, creating actions to attract and improve customer-company relation, could help to retaining customers.

-According their numbers, "Ascending" are customers that have a great chance of transforming into “Veighers” in the future.
+💡 According their numbers, "Ascending" are customers that have a great chance of transforming into “Veighers” in the future.
 “Improve”, like “Asceding”, are a group with potential to raise their status but in a lesser level.
+These are groups with the higher chance of elevate.
+Focus on campaigns that estimulate big frequently purchases, motivating costumers consumer behaviours, will be increasing revenues, retention and sales.

 The final clusters dataset was uploaded to a database in MongoDB (NoSQL) to feed Metabase, create clusters and general data visualizations, checking one of business assumptions.